October 10 is World Homeless Day – a day to draw attention to the needs of people experiencing homelessness.

 First recognized on October 10, 2010, the concept of #worldhomelessday emerged from conversations amongst aid workers from all over the world who wanted a platform to raise awareness, advocate for resources and encourage community involvement in the efforts to prevent and end homelessness.

-Here are a few ways to support and work towards ending homelessness in Edmonton:
+Here are a few ways to support the work towards ending homelessness in Edmonton:

-Consider contacting local community organizations to donate needed items, volunteer your time or make a financial donation.
-One such organization is our own furniture bank, online and retail store, FIND, where every donation makes a difference in the lives of someone experiencing homelessness.
+Consider contacting local community organizations to donate needed items, volunteer your time, support their work, or make a financial donation.
+One such organization is our own social enterprise, FIND which is a furniture bank, online and retail store; where every donation makes a difference in the lives of someone experiencing homelessness.

 Learn more and share resources to raise awareness and support those experiencing homelessness.